frederic-perez/AmE-dictionary/data/dictionary.md

 __kiki__
 __kill a mockingbird__ _It was like killing a mockingbird._
 __kill clock__ _v_
-__kill the goose that lays the golden egg(s)__ _idiom_ Destroy a source of riches through stupidity or greed, as in _If he never gives his loyal customers a break on some items in his store, he'll kill the goose that lays the golden eggs._ _We're killing the goose that laid the golden egg._
+__kill the goose that lays the golden egg(s)__ _idiom_ Destroy a source of riches through stupidity or greed, as in _If he never gives his loyal customers a break on some items in his store, he’ll kill the goose that lays the golden eggs._ _We’re killing the goose that laid the golden egg._
 __kill<sup>1</sup>__ _v_ _slang_ :two::hammer: _Kill the music._
 __kill<sup>2</sup>__ _n_ _volleyball_ _Benson had 16 kills for the Thunderbirds._
 __killer bees__